Music of Andalusia: History

 The golden age of flamenco is said to be 1869 to 1910, later becoming more and more popularized internationally and influenced by South American music, especially the tango.
 Musicians from the golden age performed at bars called café cantantes, such as Café de Chinitas in Málaga, which was made famous by the poetry of García Lorca.
 Other musicians of the early 20th century include Manolo Caracol, who walked from Jerez to participate in a cante jondo competition, which he won.

 Though the golden age had long since passed, the 1950s saw flamenco achieving increased respectability in Spain.
 Hispavox, a Spanish record label, released Antología del Cante Flamenco in 1956; the recording's collection of most all of the greatest flamenco singers was very popular.
 In 1956, the first national cante jondo competition was held in Cordoba, followed by a Chair of Flamencology being established at Jerez in 1958.

 In the late 1950s and early 1960s, Antonio Mairena and similar artists kelped kickstart a flamenco revival as American and British rock began dominating the Spanish music scene.
 Emerging from this, Camarón de la Isla became one of the most popular and critically acclaimed performers of the century.
 His 1969 debut Con la Colaboracion Especial de Paco de Lucia inspired a new generation of performers that invented Nuevo Flamenco.

 In the 1970s and 80s, salsa, blues, rumba and other influences were added to flamenco, along with music from India.
 Ketama's 1988 debut, Ketama, was especially influential.
 At the beginning of the 1990s, the Madrid label Nuevos Medios became closely associated with the new flamenco fusion music, which came to be called nuevo flamenco.

+In the modern era Andalusian music continues to thrive, there have been efforts to preserve the tradition, as well as the traditional melodies, rhythms, and instruments, ensuring that this cultural heritage is passed down to future generations.
+Not only has this music been preserved in it original form, this music has been transformed into elements of Jazz, Fusion, and world music where it will be preserved forever in the music world.